-Hidden high above the clouds the Incan ruins of Machu Picchu lie cradled among the Andes mountains.
+Hidden above the clouds, the Incan ruins of Machu Picchu lie cradled among the Andes mountains.
 A bucket-list item for many visitors.
 Travel to where archeological ruins echo mighty indigenous cultures.
 Visit beautiful Lake Titicaca, the largest lake in South America and, according to Andean legend, the birthplace of civilization.
 Whether you want to trace the mystery about the Nazca Lines geoglyphs, savor the traditional Peruvian delights of Lima after a day of bird watching on the Ballestras Islands, shop for hand-painted beads in the capital city of Cusco, or wander Chinchero in the Sacred Valley (where legend has it the rainbow was born), Peru will leave you breathless.

 - Machu Picchu

 These days, Machu Picchu is synonymous with Peru.
 These massive ruins, relics of the Inca Civilization, are located in the Cuzco region.
 Towering almost 8,000 feet above the forest, clouds, and small gateway town of Aguas Calientes, it is fortified like a castle and was built around the year 1450.
 Translated from the Inca language of Quechua, this citadel means "old peak."
 Once you've entered the city in the clouds, looking down over the peaceful valley and river below, it's easy to imagine yourself as an ancient Incan king surveying his domain.
 Also, try imagining the effort it would have taken to transport all the building materials to his perched fortress.
 For intrepid travelers, you can hike the rock-hewn stairs even further up to Huayna Picchu, from which you can look down onto the ancient city.
 (And it's a great photo op!)
 Voted as one of the world's "New Seven Wonders of the World," this site is a must-see!